How to qualify for an unsecured business line of credit

 What is an unsecured business line of credit?

 Business lines of credit can be secured or unsecured.
 Secured lines are backed by collateral that the lender can seize should you default.
-Unsecured lines are not backed by collateral.
+Unsecured lines of credit are not backed by collateral.
+In other words, a secured line of credit may require you to put up business assets like real estate or equipment against the loan, while an unsecured loan doesn’t.

-And because you’re not being required to provide collateral, some lenders may require that you take the extra step of signing a personal guarantee.
+Because you’re not required to provide collateral for an unsecured line, some lenders may require that you sign a personal guarantee.
 Signing this type of agreement means that you — as the business owner — will be personally liable for the company’s debt if the line of credit is not repaid as agreed.
 Many lenders require a personal guarantee for all unsecured loans; others may require it if there are concerns about your business’s age or financial stability.

 If your application is ultimately approved, you’ll be issued a credit limit and can begin borrowing money as needed for a certain time period.
 During the approved borrowing period, you can withdraw as much or as little of the line of credit as you need for your business.
-Withdrawals might be made through an app, a card or a checking account.
+As you pay back the loan, you can borrow from the line of credit again during the draw period as many times as you need up to your borrowing limit.

 How to qualify for an unsecured business line of credit

 When you apply for an unsecured business line of credit, a lender will review information associated with your business and possibly your personal finances.
-Each lender sets business loan requirements, which they’ll measure your business against.
+Each lender sets business line of credit requirements, which they’ll measure your business against, including the following.

 Time in business

-Lenders put a lot of weight on the amount of time your business has been operating.
-Generally, they want to see that your business has been operating for a fixed amount of time.
+Lenders generally want to see that your business has been operating for a fixed amount of time.
 Longer is better, as longevity is a sign of stability.
-Many businesses fail within just a year of opening their doors.
+Many businesses fail within just one to five years of opening their doors, so lenders want reassurance that your business will generate revenue for as long as it lends to you.

 Often, the minimum amount of time required is two years in business.
 Some lenders may approve a line of credit for businesses that have been established for as little as six months.